0330 822 0505

 What is 100% mortgage retention?

-This is where your lender retains the full amount of your mortgage for a certain period of time.
-They usually make this decision following a recommendation from a surveyor.
+This is where your lender retains the full amount of your mortgage for a certain period.
+They usually make this decision following a surveyor’s recommendation.

-A lender will probably only retain 100% of your mortgage if there is a really serious problem that needs to be fixed or if the property is essentially uninhabitable in its current state.
-It is not very common for a lender to retain 100% of your mortgage, so don’t panic.
+A lender will probably only retain 100% of your mortgage if there is a serious problem that needs fixing or if the property is essentially uninhabitable in its current state.
+It is uncommon for a lender to retain 100% of your mortgage, so don’t panic.

-One way to protect yourself from this is to get a full structural survey before you complete on your purchase.
-This is particularly useful if you’re buying an old or repurposed construction property.
+One way to protect yourself from this is to get a full structural survey before you complete the purchase.
+This is particularly useful for buying an old or repurposed construction property.
 This survey should highlight any potential problems that a regular valuation might not pick up on.

 Which lenders retain mortgages?